ZhaoBinglin2025/Preprocessing-experimental-images/README.md

 I found it really difficult to process pictures in unity, it seemed that unity is really not expertize in it.

 So, be honest and preprocess all the pictures before importing unity!
-This simple lesson took me a hole afternoon to figure out.
+This simple lesson took me a whole afternoon to figure out.

 **What is this for?
 (If you are new to experimental picture preprocessing)**